Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- In two games versus the Football Team Booker has not run for a touchdown.
+- In two games against the Football Team Booker has not run for a touchdown.

-- The Football Team allow 105.1 yards per game on the ground, the NFL's eighth-ranked rush defense.
+- Conceding 105.1 rushing yards per game, the Football Team have the eighth-ranked run defense in the league.

-- Booker and the Giants will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).
+- The Giants are up against the NFL's 12th-ranked D when it comes to rushing TDs conceded (14 this season).

 Recent Performances